Kopano-Labs/Bookit-5s-Arena/README.md

 * **Database:** MySQL (Relational Schema)
 * **Frontend:** HTML5, CSS3 (Custom Flexbox/Grid Layouts), JavaScript
 * **Design Assets:** IconScout Unicons, Google Fonts (Montserrat)

 ---

+## 🔮 Features
+- Email & SMS notification system
+- Secure payment integration for consultation fees
+- Patient medical history tracking
+- Multi-language support for global accessibility
+- Mobile app development roadmap
+- Integration with hospital management systems

+---

+## 🤝 Contributing
+* **We welcome contributions from the community!**
+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+---

+## 🚀 Usage
+### For user's
+- Register/Login to your student account
+- Browse available appointment slots
+- Select your preferred date and time
+- Confirm your appointment booking
+- Receive confirmation details instantly

+---

+### For 5's Arena stuff (Admin)
+- Login with your admin email
+- View all scheduled appointments
+- Manage appointment availability
+- Update appointment status

+---

+## 📞 Support
+If you have any questions or need assistance, please [open an issue](https://github.com/your-repo/issues) or contact the development team.
+You can also support ongoing development here: [ko-fi.com/robynawesome](https://ko-fi.com/robynawesome)

+---

+## ⭐ Show Your Support
+Star this repository if you found it helpful!

+---